-Chat with us, powered by LiveChat Ola – India’s Ride Hailing App is Now Backed by Investors from Dubai
+Chat with us, powered by LiveChat Ola, India’s Taxi booking App, Gets Backing from Dubai Investors

 Ola – India’s Ride Hailing App is Now Backed by Investors from Dubai – All Set to Expand Internationally

 Ola has been on a roll.
-India’s very own ride hailing company started the year on a high, securing a funding of $ 100 million from Sachin Bansal (The co-founder of Flipkart and one of India’s foremost tech entrepreneurs.)
-Earlier this month, Ola made headlines yet again – by raising $ 11 million in total, from investors like Jabbar Internet Group, a tech investment firm based in Dubai, DIG investment Ab based in Sweden and Deshe Holdings based in the U.S.
+India’s very own ride-hailing company started the year on a high, securing funding of $ 100 million from Sachin Bansal (The co-founder of Flipkart and one of India’s foremost tech entrepreneurs).
+Earlier this month, Ola made headlines yet again by raising $ 11 million in total, from investors like Jabbar Internet Group, a tech investment firm based in Dubai, DIG investment Ab based in Sweden, and Deshe Holdings based in the U.S.

-But that’s not all, Ola also plans to introduce 1 million EVs (electric vehicles) in India by 2021, just became the toughest competitor to UBER in London and looks to have set its sight on the whole world.
+But that’s not all, Ola taxi booking app also plans to introduce 10 million EVs (electric vehicles) in India by 2026, just became the toughest competitor to UBER in London, and looks to have set its sight on the whole world.

-But is Ola really ready to take over global transportation scene?
+But is Ola really ready to take over the global transportation scene?
 Let’s find out!

 A brief history of Ola

-The Ola app is an excellent example of a top-notch on demand mobile app that incorporates both visual aesthetics and functional efficacy.
-It offers the users the convenience to hail rides at their current location, pay online using various popular payment options and rate their ride experience.
+The Ola app is an excellent taxi booking app, an example of a top-notch on demand mobile app that incorporates both visual aesthetics and functional efficacy.
+It offers the users the convenience to hail rides at their current location, pay online using various popular payment options, and rate their ride experience.
 Today, Ola is estimated to be worth about $6.2 billion.
 But the company’s origins were pretty humble.

 • Ola was founded in December 2010 and only operated within the city of Mumbai.

-• In March 2014, Ola acquired TaxiForSure, a transportation company based in Bangaluru for an estimated $200 million.
+• In March 2014, Ola acquired TaxiForSure, a transportation company based in Bangalore, for an estimated $200 million.

 • In November 2014, Ola launched Ola Auto – budget friendly auto rickshaw rides.
 By the end of the year, Ola auto was running successfully in all the major cities in India, including Chennai, Delhi, Hyderabad and Pune.